aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

     // This object should be returned as a child of some other tree node const node = command.build('Hello, World!').asTreeNode({ label: 'Click me!' })
     ```

+### Telemetry

+Any Command that is registered with `Commands.register()` will be configured to [automatically emit a telemetry event](https://github.com/aws/aws-toolkit-vscode/blob/6e6ca6b358e711bddefb3a01acfd34a37251e71e/src/shared/vscode/commands2.ts#L476) when executed with [Command.execute()](https://github.com/aws/aws-toolkit-vscode/blob/6e6ca6b358e711bddefb3a01acfd34a37251e71e/src/shared/vscode/commands2.ts#L74).
+The event name is `vscode_executeCommand`.

 ### Advanced Uses